mohamedahmadianzade/cutshort/README.md

   </ul>
 </details>

 ### :dart: Security considerations:

 - All service are protected via token authentication and there is no public api service. so please login to can access all service
 - Authorization based on Role-based and each user has access to services via role permissions.
 - Roles are not dynamic and in this version, there are just two fixed roles ( admin and user )
 - Role can be assigned/deassign to other users by user with admin role privileges

 <!-- Features -->

 ### :dart: Features

+-Public api

+- signIn
+- signUp
+- me      --> get current user information

 - User

   - admin user can view/create all users
-  - signup
-  - signIn

 - Roles

   - roles all fixed in this version (Admin/user)
   - admin user can assign/deassign roles to all users